mdshwin555/workiom/README.md

 flutter run

-Note for Android: Ensure your minSdkVersion is set to 19 or higher in android/app/build.gradle to support secure storage.
+⚠️ Android Note: Ensure your minSdkVersion is set to 19 or higher in android/app/build.gradle to support secure storage.

 👨‍💻 Author

 Mouayad Shwin

-Demonstrating proficiency in Flutter, State Management, and Clean Code practices.
+Demonstrating proficiency in Flutter, State Management (Bloc), and Clean Code practices.